What Every Woman Should Know When Coming Off Of Hormonal Birth Control

-It's extra hard to find good information on fertility awareness, which is a birth control method in which you chart your cervical fluid and basal body temperature in order to determine what's happening with your hormones that day and when you are fertile and infertile.
+It's extra hard to find good information on fertility awareness, which is a birth control method in which you chart your cervical fluid and basal body temperature in order to determine what's happening with your hormones that day and when you are fertile.

 It's a great method of birth control by itself, if not invaluable in helping you navigate your body while coming off of hormonal birth control.